'Space weather' describes changing environmental conditions in near-Earth space.

-Magnetic fields, radiation, particles and matter, which have been ejected from the Sun, can interact with the Earth's upper atmosphere and surrounding magnetic field to produce a variety of effects.
+Magnetic fields, radiation, particles and matter which have been ejected from the Sun can interact with the Earth's upper atmosphere and surrounding magnetic field to produce a variety of effects.
 Major impacts include possible interruptions to radio communications and GPS, disruption of power grids and damage to spacecraft.

 Last updated: 15 December 2014